tierklinik-dobersberg/pbtype-server/README.md

     --source github.com/bufbuild/protovalidate.git//proto/protovalidate
 ```

+Sources are downloaded using the awesome [hashicorp/go-getter](https://github.com/hashicorp/go-getter) library which supports downloading from various sources and supports automatic unpacking of archives.
+Refer to it's documentation on how to specify URLs.

 ## Client Library

 This package also provides a simple Go client library for fetching protobuf type definitions: